TimCUHK/2022.0128/README.md

 This archive is distributed in association with the [INFORMS Journal on Computing](https://pubsonline.informs.org/journal/ijoc) under the [MIT License](LICENSE).

-The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper (https://doi.org/10.1287/ijoc.2022.0128) by Tianyi Li and Munther Dahleh.
+The software and data in this repository are the software and data used in the research (https://doi.org/10.1287/ijoc.2022.0128) by Tianyi Li and Munther Dahleh.

 ## Cite